Maarten Van Severen, 2004

-- Base: stackable (max.
-5 chairs) or non-stackable base in stainless steel with satin finish or powder coating.
+- Base: stacking (max.
+5 chairs) or non-stacking base in stainless steel with satin or powder-coated finish.
 Fitted with plastic glides for carpet or felt glides for hard floors.

 Although the cantilever chair has been a success story for over eighty years, .05 is the first model whose uncompromising form and flexible comfort surpass the archetypal chair without back legs designed by Mart Stam in 1926.
 The sleek, linear shape of .05 is its aesthetic hallmark, while its construction provides for a comfortable seat.
 Made of resilient polyurethane integral foam, the shell adapts to the body.
-When the sitter leans back, the upper part of the backrest yields slightly – a pleasant sensation created by the integrated leaf springs.
+When the sitter leans back in the chair, the upper part of the backrest yields slightly thanks to the integrated leaf springs offering a pleasant sensation.
 Together with the typical flexing effect of the cantilever base, this makes .05 surprisingly comfortable – a quality that is fully appreciated only through use.
-The cantilever base of .05 is made of stainless steel, making the chair suitable for outdoor use as well.
+The cantilever base of .05 is made of stainless steel, making the chair suitable for outdoor applications.
 The .05 chair is also available in a stacking version.

 Maarten Van Severen